benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

                         shell=True)
 ```

 We're defining a class with two functions.
 The first function `distutils_dir_name` is just a helper function that generates a path to the CMake build directory.
-The second function `run`, first runs the python unit tests, then runs the C++ unit tests by executing `python_cpp_example_test`.
+The second function `run`, first runs the Python unit tests, then runs the C++ unit tests by executing `python_cpp_example_test`.
 This function will run any executable that it finds in the build directory with a `_test` suffix.

 Next define a new `test` command at the bottom of `setup.py`.